Friends Drift Inn Farm – Gardening

 Farmers Market First!

 Hazelfield Tomatoes are my main crop for fresh produce.
 I am not a big farmer’s market producer, but Hazelfields are top sellers.
 They taste good.
 They have a pretty red flesh.
 They are just a little flattened in shape and have a few ridges.
 They make for great displays.
 Hazelfields have fought off blight very well in my garden, and produce consistent yields maturing in about 80 days.
+They are very flavorful and great for slicing.
+On years when I plant plenty, Hazelfields are a favorite for canning.

 Yellow Pear Tomatoes, tiny pear shaped tomatoes still retail well here.
 They are perfect little pops of sunshine for salads.
 Jake will eat these by the fistful as we work in the garden.
 Especially sweet, I like Yellow Pear Tomatoes for making preserves.
 Yellow Pear Tomatoes are heavy bearing all season.
 They are prone to crack if the rain is inconsistent, but I still love them.
 These will mature in about 80 days.